Moby: 2016–present: Recent albums and documentary

+Later in 2024, "This Wild Darkness" would go on to be featured in the critically acclaimed True Detective: Night Country.

 In 2018, Moby was a guest performer on "A$AP Forever" by American rapper A$AP Rocky which samples "Porcelain".
 This resulted in Moby's second ever appearance on the US Billboard Hot 100 singles chart, having previously charted for "Southside", 17 years prior.
 Moby contributed several songs to the comedy Half Magic (2018) directed by Heather Graham.

 In March 2019, Moby released a follow-up to his first long ambient album, Long Ambients 2.

 In January 2020, Moby announced that his new studio album All Visible Objects will be released on May 15.
 The first single, "Power is Taken" featuring D. H. Peligro, was released on the same day as the announcement.
 All profits from the album will be given to charity.

 In December 2020, Moby released another ambient album, Live Ambients – Improvised Recordings Vol. 1.
 It features tracks recorded under three conditions that he set himself: improvise with nothing written beforehand, no editing of the pieces after recording, and that every part of the process was to be "calming".
 The album was released on digital streaming platforms, followed by videos of Moby performing each track on December 30 on his YouTube channel.

-A documentary titled Moby Doc on Moby's life and career was released digitally and theatrically in May 2021.
-The film was produced by his production company Little Walnut.
-Moby's latest album, Reprise, was also released that month on Deutsche Grammophon.
+Moby's next album, Reprise, was also released that month on Deutsche Grammophon.
 It features orchestral versions of his greatest hits with multiple guest artists.
 The album charted in 16 countries and includes vocals by Gregory Porter, Kris Kristofferson, Jim James and more.
 In May 2022, Moby released Reprise Remixes, featuring remixes of tracks from the Reprise from various artists, including Topic, Anfisa Letyago, Planningtorock, and Biscuits.